luukdv/prlx/README.md

 # prlx

-A small (~1KB gzip), performance optimized tool for parallax image backgrounds.
+A small (~1KB gzip), performance optimized module for parallax image backgrounds.
 Aims to be as straight forward and semantic as possible, without tricks, hacks, element clones, layout thrashing, etc.

 ## Installation